Efficiently Serving Large Multimodal Models Using EPD Disaggregation: Experiments

 \textbf{EPD Supports Higher Batch Sizes:} We compare maximum supported batch sizes for E and P stages across different settings of image resolution and models in \cref{tbl:max-supp-batch-size}.
+The number of images per request is fixed to 10, and the KV cache is allocated to utilize 80\% of the available free memory.
 As seen, EPD significantly outperforms DistServe for both E and P batch sizes.
 For example, with InternVL2-26B at 787$\times$444 resolution, EPD supports a batch size of 22 for encoding vs. DistServe's 1, achieving \textit{22$\times$ improvement}.
 Similarly, for MiniCPM-V 2.6 at 787$\times$444, EPD achieves a batch size of 29 vs. DistServe's 2 for prefill, a \textit{14.5$\times$ improvement}.